 Financial year (July - Targeted Achieved/Status Attachments Jun-08 5 SOUs Sime Darby Plantation has had all its SOUs (Malaysian & Indonesian) completing the RSPO Main Assessment.
 CSPO: To date (as at 31 Dec 2012) 55 SOUs 2008/2009 20 SOUs (from Malaysia and Indonesia) have been certified with RSPO (36 Malaysian SOUs and 19 Indonesian SOUs).
 Refer to Table 2: RSPO Certification Status as at 31 Dec 2012.
-Details please refer to Worksheet below (Table 2009/2010 20 SOUs (from Malaysia and Indonesia) from 62 SOU to 58 SOUs with effect from 1st 2) for SDP - RSPO Certification Status for Malaysia and Indonesia .
-2010/2011 (End Dec 2011) 17 SOUs (from Malaysia and Indonesia) of mills.
+Details please refer to Worksheet below (Table 2009/2010 20 SOUs (from Malaysia and Indonesia) The total number of SOUs have been revised from 62 SOU to 58 SOUs with effect from 1st July 2012 due to strategic alignments/closure 2) for SDP - RSPO Certification Status for Malaysia and Indonesia .
+17 SOUs (from Malaysia and Indonesia) of mills.